7 things financial pros say you should never do with your investments

 Investing isn’t just for experts.
 It’s for everyone, whether you have $5 or $50,000.
 Regardless of how much money you have, though, it can be easy to fall into investment traps, making “process” mistakes that can cost you serious money.
 These are some major no-nos to avoid.

-Bankrate spoke with two experts on what you should never do with your investments.
+Bankrate spoke with a couple of experts on what you should never do with your investments.

 Mistake No. 1: Comparing yourself to others

 It’s easy to look at what others are doing and feel defeated when you aren’t at the same level.
 But investing is personal.
 No one has your income, expenses, job, personal responsibilities and other factors.
 All of those play a part in how your investments will perform.

 “One of the biggest mistakes is trying to compare your investment returns to someone else and trying to get the same returns without knowing all of the surrounding information,” says Kevin Matthews II, author and founder of BuildingBread, an investing education company.
 “There are a lot of factors that determine how much you can make in the stock market, including when you start investing, how long you hold, and the amount you start with.”

 Investing can be personal, but remember that a lot of what you’re doing is rooted in making business moves.
 You’re making long-term investments, but it’s easy to get emotional when a stock or the broader market falls and you lose money in the short term.
 Avoid making rash decisions as much as possible and skip becoming emotional when things don’t go as planned.